 Viscosity Standards and Reference Fluids Information

-Viscosity measurement occurs in a comprehensive range of applications dealing with the quality and efficiency aspects of products.
-The primary function is offering a quick and accurate method for the assessment of factors crucial to performance.
-Standard activities include quality control, research and development and flow characterization.
-Such information is relevant at different stages of product design and manufacturing.
+Viscosity measurement quickly and accurately assesses the quality and efficiency of product performance.
+Standard activities include quality control, research and development, and flow characterization, information that is relevant at different stages of product design and manufacturing.

 The Value of Measuring Rheology and Viscosity

-Measuring viscosity provides information for predicting the behavior of various materials, including the impact of formulation changes, processing and aging.
+Measuring viscosity provides information for predicting the behavior of various materials, including the impact of formulation changes, processing, and aging.
 Rheological data is gathered when simple thickness properties are insufficient.
 It is effective in quality control checks by ensuring consistency of each batch of materials.
-Flow behavior analysis is an alternative means of evaluating a product’s consistency and quality.
-Determining the rheological features of a fluid helps in designing the pumping and piping mechanisms.
+Flow behavior analysis is an alternative means of evaluating a product's consistency and quality.
+Determining the rheological features of a fluid helps design pumping and piping mechanisms.

-These parameters are essential in polymer synthesis.
-They enable the discovery of relative differences without the necessity of determining molecular weight.
-They facilitate the process of monitoring chemical reactions.
+Such parameters are essential in polymer synthesis.
+They enable the discovery of relative differences without determining molecular weight.
+They facilitate monitoring chemical reactions as well.
 In addition, rheological properties serve as quality checks throughout production.
-They enable analysis of chemical, mechanical and thermal activities as well as additive effects.
+They enable analysis of chemical, mechanical, and thermal activities, as well as additive effects.

 Instruments that are subject to verification or calibration include: